QuadmanSWE/ds-ref-platform/README.md

 - crossplane (turn your cluster in-side-out, why just use the best api and distributed storage ever invented to manage containers?
 Let's kubernetes be the control plane of anything)
 - hello world app (...I'm not very good with frontend.
 It lets you experience developing on top of tilt with hot reload while in a kubernetes cluster)

+## Prerequisites

+### Part 0, powershell and cert creation

+- PowerShell
+- InvokeBuild
+- openssl

+### Part 1, kubernetes

+- kubectl
+- kind
+- ctlptl

+### Part 2, platform

+- kustomize
+- helm
+- tilt

 ## I don't need help setting up a local kubernetes cluster

 Awesome, skip that step and move on to the platform resources.
 Let me know how you did it.

-## I don't like that tool
+## I don't like tool_x

 Substitute your own!
 Share your experience.

 ## I don't need all of this

-Ignore it or comment it out of the respective kustomization file and tiltfile to skip deploying it.
+Ignore it or comment it out of the respective kustomization.yaml and tiltfile to skip deploying it.

-## Hey you are obviously missing tool_x
+## Hey you are obviously missing tool_y

 Yes, obviously.
 Nice catch, please send a PR that includes and explains it for everyone.